|

 "When cryptography is outlawed, bayl bhgynjf jvyy unir cevinpl." -- Anonymous

-I'm a seasoned information security researcher and consultant, specializing in
+I'm a seasoned information security

-networking (from
+and consultant, specializing in networking (from

-I'm employed as Principal Security Advisor at
+process control technologies in general).
+I'm employed as Principal Security

-@ Mediaservice.net, a leading
+@Mediaservice.net, a leading

-information security consulting firm based in Italy, where I'm in charge of Red
+information security consulting firm based in Italy, where I'm in charge of

-penetration testing, security auditing, vulnerability research, and
+vulnerability research, and

 exploit development.
-I hold the

 - OSSTMM Professional Security Analyst (OPSA)